andersmurphy/andersmurphy-blog/resources/posts/2018-11-18-clojure-juxt-and-separate.md

 ### Sort-by multiple keys

-Sort-by returns a sorted sequence of the items in a collection, where the sort order is determined by comparing the key function of each item.
+Sort-by returns a sorted sequence of the items in a collection where the sort order is determined by comparing the key function of each item.
 If you want to have a secondary sort for when the first keys are equal you can use `juxt` to pass in two or more key functions, with each additional key being: a secondary, tertiary sort, etc.

 ```clojure